Piracy off the coast of Somalia: 2023

 In January 2023, the "Indian Ocean High Risk Area" was removed, following no reported attacks by Somali pirates for several years.
 Piracy resurged in the region during the early 2020s, with incidents of piracy and hijacking in the Somali basin continuing to increase.

 In November 2023, amid the Gaza war, the crew of the USS Mason (DDG-87) thwarted a suspected Somali pirate attack on the Central Park, a Liberian-flagged tanker ship owned by Zodiac Maritime, which is owned by an Israeli.

 2024

 In the beginning of 2024, piracy seemed to have had a rebound in the region.
 In March 2024, MV Abdullah was hijacked by pirates and the crew taken hostage.
 The increase has been attributed to a change of focus, from the Gulf of Aden to the Red Sea, according to the Maritime Policy Initiative at the Observer Research Foundation, a New Delhi think tank.

+MV Lila Norfolk, flagged in Liberia, was captured on 5th January.
+It was successfully recaptured by the Indian navy.

 Pirates armed with Kalashnikov-style rifles and rocket-propelled grenades fired upon the Marshall Islands-flagged Chrystal Arctic in an attempted hijacking as it voyaged through the Gulf of Aden on May 10 but subsequently retreated after the vessel's security team returned fire.
 The vessel continued its voyage with all of its crew members safe.
 Six suspected Somali pirates were later located and detained by EUNAVFOR naval forces, as part of Operation Atalanta.

+In November, Liberian-flagged Central Park was captured off the Yemeni Coast and was recaptured by the United States navy.

+The Conversation argue that, in 2024, the risk of piracy off the Somali Coast remains an undertaking of high-risk and low reward, given botched attacks and failed ransoms attempts from 2017–2023.
+Even if specific ransom demand succeeds, the overall conclusion is not altered.
+Christian Bueger (expert in maritime security, global ocean politics and critical infrastructure) argues that a new surge of piracy incidents is likely.
+From an institutional and legal perspective, large gaps have appeared that could encourage the return of the Somali pirates.
+The Resolution on Somalia: Anti-Piracy, a UN Security Council mandate, expired in March 2022 with no follow-up.
+Regional institutions, such as Mase (operated by the Indian Ocean Commission), lack strong links to the international community and do not have the diplomatic or operational capability to respond to a resurgence of piracy.
+International bodies, such as the Contact Group on Piracy off the Coast of Somalia, have seen a steady decline in participation.
+Furthermore, increased activities by the Houthis serve to divert political and naval attention.